Turkish Airlines fleet: Start of the jet age

 From 1959 onwards, major airports in Turkey were overhauled to be able to accommodate jet-engined aircraft.
 In 1965, Turkish Airlines started a search for a jet aircraft to expand its fleet.
 Four types were initially considered for evaluation: BAC One-Eleven, Hawker Siddeley Trident, McDonnell Douglas DC-9 and Sud Aviation Caravelle VI.
 The Caravelle was quickly ruled out as it had crashed in Ankara a few years prior.
 A Trident was wet leased from British European Airways for a brief period but was found to be insufficient.
 In later stages, the Soviet Tupolev Tu-134 was offered as well to the airline by its manufacturer.
 The management decided to order the McDonnell Douglas DC-9 in 1966.

-In 1967, the airline leased a Douglas DC-9-10 registered as TC-JAA, which became the first jet-engined aircraft of Turkish Airlines, and was due to stay until the newly bought Douglas DC-9-30s were delivered.
+Management wanted to order three aircraft of the type, but ordered two and leased one instead due to financial restrictions.
+The leased Douglas DC-9-10 registered as TC-JAA joined the fleet next year and became the first jet-engined aircraft of Turkish Airlines, and was due to stay until the newly bought Douglas DC-9-30s were delivered.
 Initially, the idea was to have the plane registered as TC-NAZ, but this was later changed, with the "J" in the registration denoting that it was a jet-engined aircraft; this practice was used in later aircraft as well.
 One Douglas DC-7 was also leased from Sweden for a single year to meet the increasing passenger demand.
 The next year, the carrier received two Douglas DC-9-30 aircraft.
 Two more Douglas DC-9s were added to the fleet in 1969, followed by an additional four in 1970.
 In 1971, the Vickers Viscounts were removed from the fleet.
 In the same year, three Boeing 707s were leased to meet the increasing demand.